 4) Summarize your results.
 Here you will give an overview of the outcome of your study.
 Avoid using too many vague qualitative terms (e.g, “very,” “small,” “tremendous”) and try to use at least some quantitative terms (i.e., percentages, figures, numbers).
 Save your qualitative language for the conclusion statement.
 Answer questions like these:

 5) State your conclusion.
-In the last section of your abstract, you will give a statement about the implications of your study.
+In the last section of your abstract, you will give a statement about the implications and limitations of your study.
 Be sure to connect this statement closely to your results and not the area of study in general.
 Are the results of this study going to shake up the scientific world?
 Will they impact how people see “Brazilian squirrels”?
 Or are the implications minor?
 Try not to boast about your study or present its impact as too far-reaching, as researchers and journals will tend to be skeptical of bold claims in scientific papers.
 Answer one of these questions:

 Do basic revisions

 The abstract, like any piece of academic writing, should be revised before being considered complete.
 Check it for grammatical and spelling errors and make sure it is formatted properly.